Media, Management and Transformation Center (MMTC), Jönköping International Business School, Jönköping University, Sweden

 emma conference grant

-Early career researchers who wish to apply for an emma conference grant (up to €1000) are referred to the Call for Applications published on the emma website.
+Early career researchers who wish to apply for an emma conference grant (up to €1000) are referred to the Call for Applications published here.